 Common Types of Car Accidents We Handle

 According to the 2017 INRIX Global Traffic Scorecard, Atlanta drivers spend an average of 70 hours in traffic per year, the eighth most of any city in the country.
 Those long commutes inevitably lead to car accidents.
 Many of the accidents are deadly.
 In fact, in 2015 Georgia had a total of 385,221 car crashes resulting in 19,405 injuries.

 Fatal Car Accidents

 Atlanta is home to many fatal car accidents.
 Recently, an IIHS study concluded that I-285 in Atlanta is one of the deadliest interstates in the country, with an average of 3.5 fatal accidents per 10 miles.
 We can help you if your loved one died in a fatal car accident.
 Our accident attorneys file wrongful death claims on behalf of surviving relatives.

 Drunk Driving Accidents

-Here are some of the other common types of auto accidents in Atlanta:
+Here are some of the other common types of Atlanta car accidents: